 So why don’t we go any lower than 1 micron?
 It’s all got to do with water pressure.
-It stands to reason that we would require much more water pressure to push water through a 1 micron hole than a 5 micron hole.
-If you used a hose to water you garden, you’d be very disappointed if you installed a filter system only to see pressure in your hose drop by over 50%.
+It stands to reason that we would require much more water pressure to push water through a 1-micron hole than a 5-micron hole.
+If you used a hose to water your garden, you’d be very disappointed if you installed a filter system only to see pressure in your hose drop by over 50%.

 So what about filter housings?
-There are two different sizes with 2 seperate diameters generally sold to residential customers.
+There are two different sizes with 2 separate diameters generally sold to residential customers.

 The difference in the filters is obviously their physical size and inlet and outlet sizing.
 For the water filter to work the water must pass through the cartridges inside the housing.
 So, if the cartridge has a greater surface area it stands to reason the water can pass through the cartridge at a greater rate.
 A 20″x 4.5″ water filter will pass water through the system at a greater capacity than a 10″ x 4.5″ given the same cartridge micron rating, inlet pressure and inlet and outlet size.